OpenTranslationBible/open-bible/en-GB/46.1 Corinthians/md/1-corinthians-10.md

 ## 1 Corinthians 10:22

-Or do we provoke the Lord to jealousy?
-We are not stronger than He, are we?
+Or will we we provoke the Lord's patience?
+Surely, we are not stronger than Him.

 ## 1 Corinthians 10:23